millerms/CranburyChiropractic/index.md

     title: "Chiropractic Care"
     excerpt: "Evidence-based, hands-on spinal and joint adjustments tailored to your needs.
 Our approach relieves pain, restores mobility, and supports your nervous system for long-term function and comfort.
 All care is delivered with a focus on safety, accessibility, and patient education."
     url: "/services/"
-    btn_label: "Learn more"
+    btn_label: "Explore care"
     btn_class: "btn--primary"
+  - #image_path: /assets/images/feature-back.jpg
+    alt: "Neurologic Approach"
+    title: "Neurologic Approach"
+    excerpt: "We evaluate how your nervous system is communicating with your muscles and joints.
+By watching how you move, testing balance and reflexes, and tracking your response to care, we find the key restriction or imbalance.
+When the nervous system gets clearer signals, the body often does what it’s built to do — heal and stabilize."
+    url: "/services/neurologic-approach/"
+    btn_label: "See how we help"
+    btn_class: "btn--primary"
+  - #image_path: /assets/images/feature-family.jpg
+    alt: "Full-Spine & Extremities"
+    title: "Full-Spine & Extremities"
+    excerpt: "Comprehensive care for the entire spine and extremities, including precise adjustments and targeted therapies.
+We address pain, improve function, and enhance overall well-being."
+    url: "/services/full-spine-extremities/"
+    btn_label: "See details"
+    btn_class: "btn--primary"
   - #image_path: /assets/images/feature-sport.jpg
     alt: "Cold Laser Therapy"
     title: "Cold Laser Therapy"
     excerpt: "Cold laser therapy (low-level laser therapy) uses gentle, non-heating light energy to reduce inflammation, promote tissue healing, and relieve pain—without medication or invasive procedures.
 This safe, comfortable treatment is suitable for a wide range of musculoskeletal and nerve-related conditions."
-    url: "/services/"
+    url: "/services/laser-therapy/"
-    btn_label: "Learn more"
+    btn_label: "How does it work?"
     btn_class: "btn--primary"
   - #image_path: /assets/images/feature-family.jpg
     alt: "Balance and Posture Testing"
     title: "Balance and Posture Testing"
     excerpt: "Comprehensive movement, balance, and posture assessments identify subtle imbalances and risk factors.
 We use these insights to create personalized, accessible strategies that improve stability, prevent injury, and enhance your quality of life."
-    url: "/services/"
+    url: "/services/balance-stability/"
-    btn_label: "Learn more"
+    btn_label: "How do we test?"
     btn_class: "btn--primary"

-#feature_row2:
-#  - title: "Evidence-Based Care"
-#    excerpt: "We combine chiropractic adjustments, cold laser therapy, balance and posture testing, soft-tissue work, and exercise prescription aligned with current research."
-#  - title: "Personalized Plans"
-#    excerpt: "No one-size-fits-all.
-We tailor treatment to your goals, schedule, and activity level."
-#  - title: "Convenient Location"
-#    excerpt: "Easy parking and flexible hours for busy families and professionals."

-feature_row_neuro:
-  - title: "Neurologic Approach"
-    excerpt: "We evaluate how your nervous system is communicating with your muscles and joints.
-By watching how you move, testing balance and reflexes, and tracking your response to care, we find the key restriction or imbalance.
-When the nervous system gets clearer signals, the body often does what it’s built to do — heal and stabilize."
+  - #image_path: /assets/images/feature-family.jpg
+    alt: "Shockwave Therapy (ESWT)"
+    title: "Shockwave Therapy (ESWT)"
+    excerpt: "Shockwave therapy (extracorporeal shockwave therapy) uses acoustic waves to promote healing and reduce pain in stubborn areas.
+This non-invasive treatment is effective for conditions like plantar fasciitis, tendonitis, and more."
-    url: "/services/"
+    url: "/services/shockwave-therapy-eswt/"
-    btn_label: "How we assess"
+    btn_label: "Explore shockwave care"
     btn_class: "btn--primary"
   - title: "Diversified Technique"
     excerpt: "A widely used, hands‑on chiropractic method.
-Dr. Miller uses precise adjustments — not one‑size‑fits‑alls — to restore motion in specific joints.
+Dr. Miller uses precise adjustments — not one‑size‑fits‑all — to restore motion in specific joints.
 Expect gentle positioning and a quick, controlled thrust that often produces immediate relief and freer movement."
-    url: "/services/"
+    url: "/services/diversified-technique/"
-    btn_label: "See techniques"
+    btn_label: "Learn about the technique"
     btn_class: "btn--primary"
 ---

 <div class="page__lead" markdown="1">
 Welcome to Cranbury Chiropractic — care tailored to you.
-Whether you’re here for back, neck, or joint pain, we use a neurologic approach across everything we do: precise adjustments, simple targeted drills, and modern tools (Class III cold laser and shockwave) so progress lasts and you can get back to what you love.
+Whether you’re here for back, neck, or joint pain, we use a neurologic approach across everything we do: precise adjustments, simple targeted drills, and modern tools (class III cold laser and shockwave) so progress lasts and you can get back to what you love.
 </div>